Backup and restore in Azure Database for PostgreSQL - Flexible Server

 To restore your database server, see these steps.

-A restore operation in Flexible Server always creates a new database server with the name that you provide.
+A restore operation in Azure Database for PostgreSQL flexible server always creates a new database server with the name that you provide.
 It doesn't overwrite the existing database server.

 PITR is useful in scenarios like these:

 - A user accidentally deletes data, a table, or a database.

 - An application accidentally overwrites good data with bad data because of an application defect.